Tim Johnson (cyclist)

 Timothy Johnson (born August 5, 1977, in Middleton, Massachusetts) is an American professional racing cyclist who has found success in cyclocross and road bicycle racing, and is one of only five male riders (Jonathan Page was 2nd at worlds in 2007 and Matt Kelly was 1st at worlds in 1999 along with Danny Summerhill and Walker Ferguson) from the United States to stand on a UCI Cyclocross World Championships podium.
 Johnson has six career national championships – three Elite, two Espoir and one Junior – and a bronze medal from the UCI Cyclocross World Championships that he won in 1999 in Poprad, Slovakia.
 Johnson spent his 2009 road season riding for the Ouch presented by Maxxis team, of which he is the Road Captain.
 For 2010, Johnson rode for UnitedHealthcare Pro Cycling Team presented by Maxxis.
-Johnson is married to fellow professional cyclist Lyne Bessette.
+Johnson is divorced of fellow professional cyclist Lyne Bessette.
 In June 2018 Tim was named the director for development for the USA Cycling Foundation.